 (Answers will vary, but check that they are within reason, i.e. not 100V or >1A.)

-Current: A
+Current: А ---------- -- --- --

 Voltage: V

 2. Voltage is equal to the current multiplied by the resistance (V = IR), so according to your data what is the resistance of the fuel cell?

 Resistance: Ω

-3. Measure the current in Amps and the voltage in Volts while the car is running.
-Record your answers below
+3. Lift the front wheels to keep the car in one place and measure the current in Amps and the voltage in Volts while the car is running.
+Record your answers below:

 Current: A

 Voltage: V

 4. P = I • V, where P is power, I is current, and V is voltage.
 Calculate the power required to split water and the power to run the car and record your answers below:

 Power (generating): W

 Power (running): W

 5. How do you explain the results you just calculated in terms of the efficiency of the fuel cell?

 Analysis

 1. Make a scientific claim about what you observed while running the fuel cell car.

 Claim should reference energy use, transformation, and/or conservation in the running car.
 Example: "The most effective way to increase the car's running time is to reduce friction."